-- To provide the destination, click Browse.
-The Select alternative restore location dialog appears. - Select the existing folder or create a new folder as needed, and then click OK.
+To provide the destination, click Browse.
+The Select alternative restore location dialog appears.

 - To verify the connection to the specified location, click the green arrow button.
 If necessary, enter the Username and Password to gain access to that location. - 2.
 (Optional) To enable the communication between Windows Agent and Recovery Point Server, select the Use selected network for restore traffic check box, and then select the network from the drop-down list.